gaurav5430/100-days-of-code/log.md

 - heaps are really good as priority queues.
 - need to look into other type of heaps.
 - need to write tests for each of these data structures.

+### Day 23:
+Implemented Circular Buffer and Deque using Array and Circular Buffer.

+### Day 25, 25, 26:
+No coding, no reading

+### Day 27:
+Implemented Priority Queue using Heap, Priority Queue using Doubly Linked List.

+**Learning**
+- Priority Queue can be implemented using any data structure that allows access to all the elements sequentially, so it can't be implemented using something like a Deque.